 It’s important to connect emotionally with the art that you live with.

 Galleries are an obvious place to go if you’re interested in art, but there are hundreds in London (there are some brilliant galleries outside of London too, but if you want to get a really good selection of art, then you will need to go to London to access the broad range of galleries and museums selling work).
-I can give you pointers on my favourite galleries, but this is obviously based on art I like and you might be after something different.
-In which case an Art Fair is your best bet as you’ll find a number of galleries under one roof.
+Art Fairs are a good bet as you’ll find a number of galleries under one roof.

-Luckily we have the London Art Fair coming up 18-22 January in Islington.
+Luckily we have the London Art Fair every January in Islington.
 This is a really good place for a first time buyer.
-The 125 exhibiting galleries are of a certain quality (they’ve been vetted by a panel to ensure they’re offering a good selection of work by credible artists), plus they have a brilliant range of talks, designed from the beginner to the established collector.
+The 100+ exhibiting galleries are of a certain quality (they’ve been vetted by a panel to ensure they’re offering a good selection of work by credible artists), plus they have a brilliant range of talks, designed from the beginner to the established collector.

 Add it to your diary now!